When Anxiety Is More Than A Worry Synonym

 Many patients report feeling a choking sensation, a pounding heartbeat, physical pains, and light-headedness or tightness in the chest frequently.
 Despite consulting with doctors, there is often no medical cause for the symptoms.
 If you can't shake off an uncomfortable feeling in your body, even though a doctor has given you a clean bill of health, you may want to look into mental health treatment options.

-Your Health Is Getting Affected
+Your Health Is Being Affected

 Everyday worries typically will not have much of an effect on long-term health.
 While there might be a brief change in your energy levels and quality of sleep, or even a slight increase in heart rate, the body generally returns to normal once the stressor resolves.